Coffee Drinking: Health Benefits and Life Expectancy

 The survey of coffee drinkers published in The New England Journal of Medicine asked 400,000+ people to fill in a questionnaire at the start of the study.
-In this questionnaire people aged 50 to 71 reported on their coffee drinking habits.
+In this questionnaire, people aged 50 to 71 described their coffee drinking habits.
 Those who had a serious illness were excluded from the study and the data from those who smoked was eliminated.
 After about 13.6 years the people were surveyed again to see if they were still alive.

 Coffee Consumption and Decrease in Death Risk

 Cups of Coffee Drunk Per Day